Older teens more prone to dangerous driving behaviors, study says

 "You have to say, look, a motor vehicle is a potential weapon of mass destruction," Beresin told us.

-According to a study commissioned by Liberty Mutual Insurance and Students Against Destructive Decisions, nearly 32 percent of seniors admitted using snapchat behind the wheel -- compared 19 percent of sophomores.
+According to a study commissioned by Liberty Mutual Insurance and Students Against Destructive Decisions, nearly 32 percent of seniors admitted using Snapchat behind the wheel -- compared 19 percent of sophomores.

-Seniors were also more likely than freshman drivers to use music apps (48 percent vs. 34 percent) and GPS (48 percent vs. 41 percent) than freshman drivers.
+Seniors were also more likely than younger drivers to use music apps (48 percent vs. 34 percent) and GPS (48 percent vs. 41 percent)

 "It may be that the tendency for teenagers is that you start cautious and you get more and more experience and if they feel more confident and more powerful, they may jump to more risky behavior," Dr. Beresin said.